 - Turmeric, just a pinch to add colour

-- Whizz together all base ingredients in a food processor until the mixture is combined.
+- Whizz together all base ingredients for the raw cake in a food processor until the mixture is combined.

 - Put into a dish and chill in the fridge for half an hour.